NorthernRanger/Ranger_Recipies/README.md

 I always felt that the cooking recipe system was heavily underused with so much potential.
 This is my attempt to bridge this gap.

-Current features include (relatively untested and checked for balance):
+Current features include:

 A collection of stews + their respective cooking recipes: Bear, Moose and Wolf.
-Cattail Rhizome: The root of a Cat Tail, edible when cooked.
+Cattail Rhizome: The root of a Cattail, edible when cooked.

 Planned features for now: